ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 For now you can notice we have 3 sections under `services`, namely `front`, `web` and `db`.
 Our application will run in three containers (based on three images) that communicate with each other: our javascript development server, our Flask application and our database.

-Now we're going to start from scratch and detail everything we need for this to actually run.
+Now we're going to start from an empty directory and detail everything we need for this to actually run.

 <!-- We specify how our images should be build (`image`, `build`), we use `volumes` to mount folders from our machine into the containers and `ports` so that the processes running on the containers can be accessed on localhost.-->